mithnusa/odoo-google-maps/web_widget_google_map/README.md

 }
 ```

 Notes:
-For options `fillfields`, the default value are
+For options `address_form`, the default value are
 ```javascript
 {
     street: 'street',